MyroG/MyroP-s-Arcade-Machine/README.md

 # MyroP's Arcade Machine

-A fully working arcade machine you can add in your VRChat world.
+A fully working arcade machine you can add in your VRChat world, it currently features one game called HeliCave : Survive as long as possible to beat your hight score.
-It is also synced for other players but not for late joiners.
+The game is synced for other players, but not for late joiners.
+The machine can de scaled up and down for smaller and bigger avatars.

 ## Installation

 This asset requires :
 - The latest version of VRCSDK 3
-- UdonSharp 1.0 minimum, 1.0b is fine too, it does not work with older versions of U#
+- UdonSharp 1.0 minimum, 1.0b is fine too, it does not work with older versions of U#.
 - TextMeshPro

+Installation steps :
+- Get the latest release from ... and install it into your project.
+- In the folder MyroP/Arcade there's a prefab named "HeliCave", you just need to drag&drop it into your scene.
+- Done

 ## License